-The Shepard’s Pub is an Elora staple.
+The Shepherd’s Pub is an Elora staple.
 It’s lived in the lower floor of a beautiful blue building FOREVER.
 The space was so cozy and I have a lot of good memories in Shepard’s Pub.
 But since the summer 2018, the pub moved into a new home at the corner of Mill St. and Metcalfe St. Here you’ll find a cozy atmosphere, delicious British pub food and your choice of local brews.